AdhamAfis/Notes-webapp/README.md

 ### Backend Setup

 1. Clone the repository: `git clone https://github.com/AdhamAfis/Notes-webapp.git`
-2. Navigate to the backend directory: `cd notes-backend`
+2. Navigate to the backend directory: `cd backend`
 3. Install dependencies: `npm install`
 4. Create a `config.json` file in the root directory of the backend with the following structure:
    ```json